christopherjlogan/cot5390_project1/README.md

 ## Architecture
 ### Project Planning
+#### Project 3
+- Evaluated the shortcomings of project 2 architecture
+- Researched how to use the multimodal LLM API
+- Implement feedback from grader: "sentiment analysis should be triggered from python at upload time - not js"
+- Implement feedback from grader: "please make links clickable"
+- Change audio file upload to use LLM API for speech-to-text and sentiment analysis
+- Change audio recording to use LLM API for speech-to-text and sentiment analysis
+- Play audio transcription and sentiment response in browser using TTS API
+- Removed text-to-speech functionality
+- Disable/remove unused functionality

+#### Project 2
+In the implementation of Project 2, the following steps were followed.
+I followed the following steps:
+- Evaluated the shortcomings of project 1 architecture
+- Researched how to build Single Page Architecture (SPA) app using Python and JavaScript
+- Created and referenced JavaScript and Cascading Style Sheet (CSS)
+- Refactored HTML page and python app for SPA
+- Researched Language API usage for sentiment detection
+- Enabled Language API
+- Implemented sentiment detection API call
+- Added delete file API call
+- Enabled file deletion from web page
+- Designed and implemented extracting sentiment from uploaded sentiment files

 #### Project 1
 In the implementation of this project, the following steps were followed.
 During each of the steps, iterative coding and test took place.
 - Researched how to build web apps in Python